lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-02-Formalising_Math_Set_theory.md

 ### Early ambition on mechanising mathematics

 The idea that all mathematical knowledge could be reduced to calculation has been around for centuries.
-For example it is associated with the 17th-century mathematician/philosopher [Leibniz](https://plato.stanford.edu/entries/leibniz/), who looked forward to a future where
+It is associated with the 17th-century mathematician/philosopher [Leibniz](https://plato.stanford.edu/entries/leibniz/), who looked forward to a future where

 > when there are disputes among persons, we can simply say: Let us calculate, without further ado, and see who is right.